vpinball/vpinball/standalone/README.md

 The downside of this approach is not accurately keeping track of history:

 * 12/13/23
-  * tar.gz github artifacts for linux and sbc builds to preserve file attributes
+  * Preserve file attributes for linux/sbc github artifacts
-  * removed `setup.sh` script
+  * Removed `setup.sh` script
+  * Finished implementing Altsound

 * 12/09/23
   * Start to implement Altsound